PeqNP/ays-docs/content/library/how-do-i-configure-a-measurement-sensor.md

 ---
-title: "How Do I Configure a Measurement Sensor"
+title: "How Do I Configure a Monitor Sensor"
 date: 2022-10-11T19:24:46-07:00
 draft: false
 ---

-# How Do I Configure a Measurment Sensor?
+# How Do I Configure a Monitor Sensor?

 A script sensor allows you to run a script (such as Python) at a given interval (every 15 seconds, 1 minute, etc.).